Learning Off-Policy with Online Planning: H-step Lookahead with Learned Model and Value Function

 \section{H-step Lookahead with Learned Model and Value Function}

-In model-based reinforcement learning, we first learn an approximate dynamics model $\hat{M}(s_{t+1}|s_t,a_t)$ using the data collected from environment interaction.
+Model-based algorithms often learn an approximate dynamics model $\hat{M}(s_{t+1}|s_t,a_t)$ using the data collected from the environment.
 One way of using the model is to find an action sequence that maximizes the cumulative reward with the learned model using trajectory optimization~\cite{williams2016aggressive,rubinstein1999cross, camacho2013model}.
 An important limitation of this approach is that the computation grows exponentially with the planning horizon.
-Thus, methods like~\cite{williams2016aggressive,chua2018deep,nagabandi2019deep} plan over a fixed, short horizon and are unable to reason about long-term reward.
+Thus, methods like~\cite{williams2016aggressive,chua2018deep,nagabandi2019deep, wang2019exploring, zhang2021importance} plan over a fixed, short horizon and are unable to reason about long-term reward.
 Let $\pi_{H}$ be such a fixed horizon policy:

+where $\tau$ denotes the action sequence $a_{[0..{H-1}]}$.
 One way to enable efficient long-horizon reasoning is to augment the planning trajectory with a terminal value function.
 Given a value-function $\hat{V}$, we define a policy $\pi_{H,\hat{V}}$ obtained by maximizing the H-step lookahead objective:

 The quality of both the model $\hat{M}$ and the value-function $\hat{V}$ affects the performance of the overall policy.
 To show the benefits of this combination of model-based trajectory optimization and the value-function, we now analyze and bound the performance of the H-step look-ahead policy $\pi_{H,\hat{V}}$ compared to its fixed-horizon counterpart without the value-function $\pi_{H}$ (Eqn.~\ref{eq:fixed-horizon-policy}), as well as the greedy policy obtained from the value-function $\pi_{\hat{V}}=\text{argmax}_{a}\E{s'\sim M(.|s,a)}{r(s,a)+\gamma \hat{V}(s')}$.
 Following previous work, we will construct the proofs with the state-value function $V$, but the proofs for the action-value function $Q$ can be derived similarly.